lbathina/demo/readme.txt

-This is a demo for git repository.
+This is a demo for git repository
+Added more context to demo the changes being commited to repo.